conveyal/scenario-editor/docs/glossary.md

 Conveyal uses a special or specific meaning for several terms.
 While we hope that their meaning is usually clear enough from the context, this glossary is provided for reference.

-## GTFS / GTFS feed [GTFS]
+## GTFS / GTFS feed {#GTFS}
-`General Transit Feed Specification <https://developers.google.com/transit/gtfs/>`_, a format for transit network and schedule data.
+[General Transit Feed Specification](https://developers.google.com/transit/gtfs/), a format for transit network and schedule data.
 Most transit agencies produce **GTFS** feeds to power customer-facing trip planning applications, but they are also useful for analysis.

 ## Network-bundle
 A network bundle consists of an OpenStreetMap file and one or more GTFS feeds associated with your region.
 A region can have multiple bundles, and a bundle can include a single agency's GTFS or feeds from several adjacent or overlapping agencies.